Bullet earbuds and bullet headphones made from real shell casings? What could possibly go wrong…

-1. Munitio NINES Tactical Bullet Earbuds with Mic $47.72
+1. Munitio NINES Tactical Bullet Earbuds with Mic Check on Amazon

 The NINES are gorgeous.
 Those silver mirror finishes, custom etched phoenix logo, and overall best in class sound quality land them top position in our roundup of bullet headphones.
 You can pick them up for a reasonably inexpensive price for what you get.
 They even come in a stunning matte black finish, something we have never seen before in other bullet headphones products.